build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 date: 2023-08-26
 ---

 Have you ever considered the connection between how securing your infrastructure and a cost-effective infrastructure go hand in hand?
-Most often, when we think about security our minds go to adversaries and risk, controls and inspection, compliance and auditing.
+Most often, when we think about security, our minds go to adversaries and risk, controls and inspection, compliance and auditing.
 However, paying attention to your security posture and understanding what happens with network traffic, both desired and undesired, contributes to cost effective design in a cloud environment.

 In this tutorial, we will focus on controlling egress traffic with the [Amazon Route 53 DNS Resolver Firewall](https://aws.amazon.com/about-aws/whats-new/2021/03/introducing-amazon-route-53-resolver-dns-firewall/).
-Our first goal of this capability is to provide a secure environment, ensuring that only desired egress traffic is allowed.
-Our secondary goal, and really a side-outcome of the capabilities we will enable, is that we will minimize our cloud costs for egress traffic.
+Our first goal is to provide a secure environment, ensuring that only desired egress traffic is allowed.
+Our second goal, and really a side outcome of the capabilities we'll enable, is that we'll minimize our cloud costs for egress traffic.

 > For the purpose of this tutorial, egress traffic refers to traffic from our protected subnet within our Virtual Private Cloud (VPC), leaving the VPC, and being routed toward the internet.

-In this tutorial, we will work with the Amazon Route 53 DNS Resolver Firewall, Amazon EC2 Instances, and Amazon Virtual Private Clouds.
+We'll also work with the Amazon Route 53 DNS Resolver Firewall, Amazon EC2 Instances, and Amazon Virtual Private Clouds.

-## What you will learn
+## What You Will Learn

 - How to configure Custom Domain Lists in Amazon Route 53 DNS Resolver Firewall and use that list in a filtering rule.
 - How to use Managed Domain Lists in Amazon Route 53 DNS Resolver Firewall